-Rooibos tea contains a high level of flavonoids; therefore it promotes healthy digestion and supports the entire digestive system.
+It contains a high level of flavonoids; therefore it promotes healthy digestion and supports the entire digestive system.
 It can help alleviate diarrhea and cramps, relieve nausea, gastrointestinal disorders and reduce inflammation and allergic reactions in the body.

 If you also have trouble sleeping, you can improve the quality of your sleep by drinking more of this tea.
-Rooibos doesn’t contain caffeine but a very high value of minerals, including magnesium, calcium, manganese, zinc and iron.
+Rooibos doesn’t contain caffeine but a very high value of minerals, including magnesium, calcium, manganese, zinc, and iron.
 It stimulates tranquility and relaxation.

 Studies have shown that the lack of magnesium can lead to chronic insomnia, among other things.
-Magnesium, also known as a natural tranquilizer, has a calming effect on the nervous system, which contributes to a better sleep.
-With a cup of red tea before sleep you will provide your body with the necessary calcium and magnesium for a more peaceful night rest.
+Magnesium, also known as a natural tranquilizer, has a calming effect on the nervous system, which contributes to better sleep.
+With a cup of red tea before bedtime, you will provide your body with the necessary calcium and magnesium for a more peaceful night rest.

 Researchers at the Japanese University of Iwata claim that rooibos prevents the formation of lipid peroxidation or a process when harmful free radicals attack the nervous tissue and brain cells.

 Such activity leads to the deterioration of the outer, protective layer of the brain cells over time.
 Accumulated damage can show as degenerative brain disorders, such as Alzheimer’s and Parkinson’s disease.